kislyuk/argcomplete/README.rst

 Specifying completers
 ---------------------
-If you specify the ``choices`` keyword argument for an option or argument, it will be used for completions.
-You can also specify custom completion functions for your options and arguments.
+You can specify custom completion functions for your options and arguments.
 Completers are called with the following keyword arguments:

 * ``prefix``: The prefix text of the last word before the cursor on the command line.
 All returned completions should begin with this prefix.